Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 To summarize the flow defined by [@!PAR]: when the request URI is too large, the Authorization Server (AS) can advertise a supporting endpoint in their metadata with two values: `pushed_authorization_request_endpoint` and `require_pushed_authorization_requests`.
 The OAuth Client can then `POST` to this endpoint and receive back a short-lived unguessable URI which is subsequently used in the normal request flow as the `request_uri` parameter.

-In order to support this same pattern for the response flow by a Self-Issued OP we need to change the roles and names from those used in PAR.
+In order to support this same pattern as PAR, the roles and names need to be updated for the response flow by a Self-Issued OP.
 Instead of the AS advertising and hosting the endpoint, it is the Relying Party that provides this.
 Instead of the OAuth Client detecting and performing the `POST`, it is the SIOP implementation that acts as the HTTP client.

-The definition of PARM that follows borrows heavily from the PAR language with a focus on highlighting where they diverge.
+The definition of PARM that follows is OPTIONAL for implementers.
+It borrows heavily from the PAR RFC, focusing on highlighting where the roles and terms diverge.

 ## PARM Endpoint {#parm_endpoint}